ctzurcanu/virtues/docs/prudence.md

     - justice in eternity
     - prophecy
     - provable integrity of:
-        - set
+        - set/selection/definition
-        - relationships
+        - relationships (of the set)
-        - timelessness
+        - timelessness/lifetime (of the set)

 ## Dependencies